 |From this site: “Rhinoceros are killed by some humans for their horns, which are bought and sold on the black market, and used by some cultures for ornaments or traditional medicine.
 East Asia, specifically Vietnam, is the largest market for rhino horns.
 By weight, rhino horns cost as much as gold on the black market.
 People grind up the horns and consume them, believing the dust has therapeutic properties.”|

-After speaking on the phone this morning, we redefined a new plan for this Wednesday at 11:00 am, when we’ll return to Kruger and this time, with no doubt we’ll find each other.
+After speaking on the phone this morning, we redefined a new plan for this Wednesday at 11:00 am, when we’ll return to Kruger, and this time, without a doubt, we’ll find each other.
 Go figure.
 Stuff happens.
 Again, in the realm of things, we’re all safe and healthy.
 Besides, we all had a great time on our game drives through the park.
 That’s one drive that’s not hard to take.

 |Baby and mom walking off together.|

 Oops!
 Gotta go!
-Ms. Bushbuck (Tom’s Girl), her baby and auntie just arrived and she’s peeking over the edge of the veranda, batting her adorable long lashes, with a look that says, “What have you got for us today?
+Ms. Bushbuck (Tom’s Girl), her baby, and auntie just arrived, and she’s peeking over the edge of the veranda, batting her lovely long lashes, with a look that says,,, “What have you got for us today?
 Pellets, carrots, apples?”